section-engineering-education/engineering-education/content/articles/data-preprocessing-python/index.md

 ### Conclusion

 To this point, we have prepared our data wholly, and it is now ready to be fed into various machine learning models.
-The data at this point is free from irregularities, and the models can make analytical sense of the dataset.
+At this point, our data is free from irregularities, and the models can make analytical sense of the dataset.
 I hope you found this helpful.
 Happy learning.

 ---
 Peer Review Contributions by: [Lalithnarayan C](/engineering-education/authors/lalithnarayan-c/)